noahbutler2/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://i.imgur.com/zteR41r.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we will use wireshark to filter for DHCP.
-DHCP is the Dynamic Host Configuration Protocol this works on ports 67/68.
+DHCP is the Dynamic Host Configuration Protocol this works on UDP ports 67/68.
 It is used to assign IP addresses to machines.
 We will request a new ip address with the command "ipconfig /renew".
 Once we enter the command wireshark will capture DHCP traffic.
 </p>
 <br />
 <img src="https://i.imgur.com/vU8fpQf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>